jasongaylord/JasonGaylord.com/_posts/2009/05/2009-05-28-technology-post-22.md

 Technology Deals

 - 25% discount code on June Headspring training (Suggested by Jeffrey Palermo) - :  Call 512-459-2260 and ask for Talisha.
-Give her the super-secret coupon code “palermo” to register with a 25% discount. - [http://www.headspringsystems.com/](http://www.headspringsystems.com/ "http://www.headspringsystems.com/")
+Give her the super-secret coupon code "palermo" to register with a 25% discount. - [http://www.headspringsystems.com/](http://www.headspringsystems.com/ "http://www.headspringsystems.com/")

 Visual Studio and Other IDEs